 \subsection{Base cases}

 Recall that $p=r+1$ is prime.
-Given a graph $H$ with three marked vertices\footnote{In previous sections the vertices were called $a,b,c$ and their edges to $w$ (before duplication) were called $1,2,3$ respectively but we will not need to name those edges going forward and it will be useful for indexing to have $1,2,3$ for the vertex labels and leave $a,b,c$ for other uses.} called $\set{1,2,3}$, with $(2|V(H)|-3)r$ edges, and with no vertex of degree more than $4r$, recall that $H$ determines a $4r$-regular graph $G$ by adding two vertices, labelled $\set{v,w}$, adding $r$ edges between $w$ and each of $\set{1,2,3,v}$, and finally adding $3r$ edges between $v$ and the original vertices of $H$ in the unique way such that the resulting graph $G$ is $4r$-regular.
+Given a graph $H$ with three marked vertices called $\set{a,b,c}$, with $(2|V(H)|-3)r$ edges, and with no vertex of degree more than $4r$, recall from \cref{sec structure} that $H$ determines a $4r$-regular graph $G$ by adding two vertices, labelled $\set{v,w}$, adding $r$ edges between $w$ and each of $\set{a,b,c,v}$, and finally adding $3r$ edges between $v$ and the original vertices of $H$ in the unique way such that the resulting graph $G$ is $4r$-regular.
 With this construction, $H=G\setminus\set{v,w}$.

-Recall that $N_{r,r}(H)$ from \cref{def:N-tree-forest} counts the ordered partitions of the edges of $H$ into $r$ spanning trees and $r$ spanning forests compatible with the partition $\{1,2\}, \{3\}$.
+Recall that $N_{r,r}(H)$ from \cref{def:N-tree-forest} counts the ordered partitions of the edges of $H$ into $r$ spanning trees and $r$ spanning forests compatible with the partition $\{a,b\}, \{c\}$.

 For the base case of our inductive proof, we need to show that

 for all marked graphs $H$ as above on a fixed small number of vertices.
 The argument is easier for $G$ and $H$ smaller, and so for $p\neq 3$ we will prove \eqref{eq:c2-basecase} for $H$ with 3 vertices (only the marked vertices) and hence $G$ with 5 vertices.
 For $p=3$ we will need to move to $H$ with 4 vertices and hence $G$ with $6$ which remains sufficient for \cref{thm:c2-martin}.